What is endometriosis: causes to recognise

 -

-Feeling of bloating and heaviness in the abdomen , sometimes called “endometriosis belly”
+Feeling of abdominal bloating and heaviness, sometimes called "endo belly"

 -